-(i) Transfers between levels 2 and 3 and changes in valuation techniques ii) Valuation inputs and relationships to fair value
+(i) Transfers between levels 2 and 3 and changes in valuation techniques

 There were no transfers between the levels of the fair value hierarchy in year ended 30 June 2015 (30 June 2014: Nil).

 Further, in the current year there were also no changes made to any of the valuation techniques applied as of 30 June 2014.